marcioAlmada/redsql/README.md

 0. Fork redsql
 0. Install composer dependencies `$ composer install --prefer-dist`
-0. Run desired unit tests `$ phpunit` or at least `$ phpunit test/suite/RedBeanPHP/Plugins/RedSql/FinderSQLiteTest.php`
+0. Run desired unit tests `$ phpunit` or at least `$ phpunit --group sqlite`
-0. Modify code: correct bug, implement features
+0. Modify code: correct bug, implement your awesome new feature
 0. Back to step 3

-> TIP: You will need to setup environment for each specific database you want to cover, with exception of FinderSQLiteTest which uses a temporary database

 When everything is ready, create a pull request to develop branch :)

+> You will need to setup your environment for each specific database you want to cover, with exception of FinderSQLiteTest which uses a temporary database.

 PS: This plugin follows specification discussed in [#311](https://github.com/gabordemooij/redbean/issues/311).